 Select the ‘x’ in the top right-hand corner to close the export XML dialog box.

-Go to Code Tables screen, then select Export to XML from the Export icon menu options.
+Go to Code Tables screen, select Export to XML from the Export icon menu options.

 A pop-up window appears as before and you should click File/Save As to save xml to the following target directory: ‘C:\CWOrderCare’.